tembo-io/website/landing/src/content/blog/2024-02-13-connection-poolers/index.md

 Creating a connection to your Postgres database to execute a short-lived query is expensive.
 Several people have measured the overhead of Postgres connections and some locate them in the range of [1.3MB of memory per connection](https://stackoverflow.blog/2020/10/14/improve-database-performance-with-connection-pooling/) and others in the range of [2MB](https://blog.anarazel.de/2020/10/07/measuring-the-memory-overhead-of-a-postgres-connection/).
 In addition, there is also the overhead of having to [fork a new process](https://www.postgresql.org/docs/current/connect-estab.html) in the database server.

 To alleviate these problems, typically people use a connection pooler.
 However, for Postgres, there are several options available.
-Some popular ones are Pgbouncer, Pgcat, Odyssey, PgAgroal, PgPool and Supavisor.
+Some popular ones are [Pgbouncer](https://www.pgbouncer.org/), [Pgcat](https://github.com/postgresml/pgcat), [Odyssey](https://github.com/yandex/odyssey), [pgagroal](https://github.com/agroal/pgagroal), [Pgpool-II](https://www.pgpool.net/mediawiki/index.php/Main_Page) and [Supavisor](https://github.com/supabase/supavisor).

 ![A diagram depicting a pool of connections](./001-Pooler.png)